natenka/pyneng-book-en/docs/source/exercises/15_exercises.rst

      host 10.1.9.5
      nat (inside,outside) static interface service tcp 22 20023

-In ASA rules file:
+In the file with the rules for the ASA:

-* no empty lines between rules
+* there should be no blank lines between the rules
-* "object network" lines should not be preceded by spaces
+* there must be no spaces before the lines "object network"
-* there should be one space in front of the rest of lines
+* there must be one space before the rest of the lines

-All ASA rules will have the same interfaces (inside,outside).
+In all rules for ASA, the interfaces will be the same (inside, outside).

 Task 15.4
 ~~~~~~~~~~~~

-Create get_ints_without_description() function that expects as argument the name of file in which device configuration is found.
+Create a get_ints_without_description function that expects as an argument
+the name of the file containing the device configuration.

-Function should process configuration and return a list of interface names that do not have a description (*description* command)..
+The function should process the configuration and return a list of interface names,
+which do not have a description (description command).

-Example of interface with description:
+An example of an interface with a description:

 ::